-Spray a saucepan with olive oil spray.
+Spray a saucepan with olive oil spray (paid link).
 Heat to medium heat.
 Sauté the sweet onions until slightly brown.

 This particular pinot noir comes from Joyce Winery.
 I belong to Sovino, my favorite boutique wine shop in Monterey, California and they send it to me.
 The Whidbey Washington port I buy from Chateau Ste Michelle, also another favorite of mine and down the street from me.